theMILOlab/SPTCR-Seq-Pipeline/README.md

 3. Execute setup.sh to setup an Environment "SPTCR_ENV" with all Dependencies and build Tools from Source:

         cd ./SPTCR-Seq-Pipeline
+                !!See above for installation with Micromamba/Mamba
         ./setup.sh

 > !!
-If you have problems compiling RATTLE (especially contained spoa) from source see ./TOOLS/change_c++ versions.txt for some notes on Installation.
+If you have problems compiling RATTLE (especially included spoa) from source see ./TOOLS/change_c++ versions.txt for some help on Installation.
 RATTLE needs GCC/ G++ 9 to compile, see guide on how to maintain multiple compiler and c++ versions on your computer and to compile RATTLE.
 Also check the issue section of RATTLE (https://github.com/comprna/RATTLE) !!

-4. Activate Environment to run the Pipeline conda activate -n SPTCR_ENV
+4. Activate Environment to run the Pipeline conda activate -n SPTCR_ENV  OR   micromamba  activate -n SPTCR_ENV

 5. For minimal user intervention Pipeline see Exemplary Pipeline: example.sh